Lord of War (2005)

 Yuri Orlov: You can fight a lot of enemies and survive, but not your biology.

-Yuri Orlov: We saw something in each other that neither one of us liked, or maybe we were just looking in the mirror.
+Yuri Orlov: I now shared even more in common with the leader of that country God seemed to have forsaken.
+We saw something in each other neither one of us liked, or maybe we were just looking in the mirror.

 Yuri Orlov: You read the newspapers, Vit?